Indigenous Peoples in the Archives

 Resident registration card, 1935 / I-House Archives

 With over 5,000 different groups, in 90 countries worldwide, the Indigenous are a distinct population of people that comprise 6.2% of the world’s population.
 Indigenous communities often feature unique languages, distinct sets of cultural practices, and a deep connection to the natural world.
 While incredibly diverse, Indigenous Peoples share the common experience of being “discovered” and subjected to colonial expansionism.
 The most basic human rights of Indigenous Peoples are frequently disregarded, and they continue to be subjected to policies designed to dispossess them of their land and resources.
 The impacts of such practices have resulted in an incalculable loss of lives and the destruction of unique cultures.
-Today, Indigenous Peoples are statistically more likely to experience poverty, infant mortality, unemployment, and substance abuse.
-Despite their long history of struggle, Indigenous Peoples worldwide continue to celebrate and honor their heritage, exhibiting strength, resilience, and dignity.
-In honor of Indigenous Peoples’ Day, International House celebrates Indigenous People worldwide by looking into the Archives, to highlight the voices of our many Indigenous residents that we have welcomed over the years.
+As a result, Indigenous Peoples today are statistically more likely to experience poverty, infant mortality, unemployment, and substance abuse.
+But despite their long history of struggle, Indigenous Peoples worldwide continue to celebrate and honor their heritage, exhibiting strength, resilience, and dignity.
+In honor of Indigenous Peoples’ Day, International House Archives celebrates Indigenous People worldwide by highlighting a few indigenous residents that I-House has welcomed over the years.

 Lawrence Nicodemus’s Coeur d’Alene Dictionary in Root Format by Lyon-Greene Wood, 2007